Tiger King: 9 things you didn't know about Netflix's insane hit show

-Tiger King: Murder, Mayhem and Madness is a new documentary series on Netflix that's managed to do the impossible: temporarily distract a world stressed out by dealing with the coronavirus outbreak.
+New Netflix documentary Tiger King: Murder, Mayhem and Madness has managed to do the impossible: temporarily distract a world stressed out by dealing with the coronavirus outbreak.
 The seven-episode series, directed by Eric Goode and Rebecca Chaiklin, focuses on Joseph Maldonado-Passage -- aka Joe Exotic -- and his Oklahoma exotic-animal park.
 As of Monday, it was the No. 1 show on the streaming network.

 When the show begins, Joe has an impressive blond mullet, a flamboyant wardrobe, multiple husbands, and a raging feud with Carole Baskin, the owner of a big-cat sanctuary.
 All of that is as tame as a bowl of warm milk compared with what comes next.
 Every element in Tiger King gets weirder, and every personality who comes on camera has a secret, a compellingly weird event in their history, or dozens of each.
 Joe runs for president and governor, tries for a country music career, makes bizarre videos suggesting his rival fed her missing husband to her tigers and so, so much more.